treasure-data/td-unity-sdk-package/README.md

-TreasureData Unity SDK
+Treasure Data Unity SDK
 ===============

-Unity SDK for [TreasureData](http://www.treasuredata.com/).
-With this SDK, you can import the events on your applications into TreasureData easily.
+Unity SDK for [Treasure Data](http://www.treasuredata.com/).
+With this SDK, you can import the events on your applications into Treasure Data easily.

 ## Installation